codebro634/modulus/README.md

 - `p`: If set, the simulation of the first mesh is animated and saved as a gif

-# Analyze dataset (Used for reverse engineering parameters)
+# Analyze dataset (Used for reverse-engineering parameters)

 ```
 python examples/cfd/vortex_shedding_mgn/datasetAnalysis.py --dataset <str> --split <str> [--graph_num <int> --time_step <int>]